Planning A Maternity Leave

 • We created a budget that would help us reach it.

-I would not have had the option to even decide to take more time off if we didn’t plan ahead and save up our Baby Fund!
+I would not have had the option even to decide to take more time off if we didn’t plan ahead and save up our Baby Fund!

 If you need help reaching your goals, you can get a free financial goal planner printout by completing the form above to help you get started and The Canadian Budget Planner can help you set and keep within your budget!